jchen302023/emp_Puntu/README.md

     - LinSearch time taken: 352 milliseconds

 ### - Conclusion:
-- Binary Searches operate faster than Linear Searches relative the size of the array
+- Binary Searches operate faster than Linear Searches relative the size of the dataset
 - My computer doubles as a heater too